njbartlett/Extensions2Services/README.md

 	   </view>
 	</extension>

-Notice thta the view extension declaration is exactly the same as a normal view declaration, except for the content of the `class` attribute.
+Notice that the view extension declaration is exactly the same as a normal view declaration, except for the content of the `class` attribute.

 Further Information
 -------------------